A Rebel in Gaza: Behind the Lines of the Arab Spring, One Woman’s Story

 Asmaa al-Ghoul is a Palestinian journalist and author.
 Born in 1982 in the Rafah refugee camp in the southern part of the Gaza Strip, and the eldest of nine siblings, Asmaa grew up in a society dominated by political strife, corruption and male chauvinism, but also by an incredible humanity.
 Described by the New York Times as a woman “known for her defiant stance against the violations of civil rights in Gaza,” Asmaa al-Ghoul is currently living in Southern France working on her next book, while maintaining a large social media following on her self-styled channel, where she has delivered some of her most important breaking news.
 She has reported and authored articles for, among others, the Washington D.C.-based Al Monitor, Al Ayyam, Al Quds, Amine, and opened the Palestinian office for the Emirati magazine Woman of Today.
 At the age of 18, Al-Ghoul won the Palestinian Youth Literature Award.
-In 2010, she received a Hellman/Hammett award from Human Rights Watch, aimed at helping writers “who dare to express ideas that criticize official public policy or people in power.”
-In 2012, Al-Ghoul was awarded the Courage in Journalism Award by the International Women’s Media Foundation.
+In 2010, she received a Hellman/Hammett grant from Human Rights Watch, aimed at helping writers “who dare to express ideas that criticize official public policy or people in power.”
+In 2012, Al-Ghoul was awarded the Courage in Journalism Award by the prestigious International Women’s Media Foundation.
 She currently works for Al Monitor, a Washington D.C. based media site specializing in the Middle-East and lives in Southern France, where she is writing her next book.

 See also: Palestinian woman breaks taboo to cycle across Gaza strip by The Observers, a collaborative site of France 24.

-Selim Nassib was born in Beirut in 1946.
-He is a journalist for Libération.
+Coauthor Selim Nassib (b.
+1946), a Franco-Lebanese writer, is a journalist for Libération.
 A connoisseur of the Middle East, he is the author of the novels I Loved You for Your Voice and The Palestinian Lover (Europa Editions).
 He lives in Paris.